 All proposals must use the provided form and be accompanied by:

-- The regulatory requirements annex that forms part of the application form.
+- The regulatory requirements annex (Annex 1) that forms part of the application form.

 - An optional but recommended document of supporting figures, GANTT chart and/or data tables (no more than 1xA4 page)

-- A CV for the Principal Investigator and any Co-Investigators.
-Each CV to provide relevant key publications/outputs and grants and other relevant information indicating their suitability to lead/support the research as described in the application (no more than 1xA4 page per CV using Arial 11 point).
+- A CV for the Principal Investigator and all Co-Investigators.
+Each CV to provide relevant key publications/outputs and grants and other relevant information indicating their suitability to lead/support the research as described in the application (no more than 1xA4 page per CV).